 This kind of scam shouldn’t put you off using QR codes entirely.
 You just need to be careful about the ones that you use.

-Generally speaking, QR codes on restaurant tables and in shops can mostly be trusted – but always check with a member of staff if you’re not sure.
+Generally speaking, QR codes in retail stores or on restaurant tables can mostly be trusted – but always check with a member of staff if you’re not sure.
 You can scan QR codes from sources you trust, like on TV, on popular websites, or a trusted person’s business card.

 If you’re not sure about a QR code, don’t hesitate to get in touch with us.
 We can help you to protect your mobile phone.
 If you’d like assistance, contact your tech, or scan the following QR code with your smartphone: